 Integrate licence-related checks into the build process.

 Incorporate SCA and other licence-related tools into the build process.
 This can be at least partially automated by seamlessly integrating dependencies and licence checks into CI/CD toolchains.
 Use the Mend service provided by GÉANT or other available tools [Wiki_OtherSCATools] that identify dependencies and their licences or verify licence compliance.
-This ensures that accidental licence violations are caught early.
+Setting up an “allowed licences” policy in Mend ensures that accidental licence violations are caught early.

 Some tools such as License Maven Plugin [LMP] can generate a file with lists of dependencies and their licences, download dependencies’ licence files, check, update or remove licence headers in source files and update (or create) the main project licence file.